LaunchCodeEducation/lchs/src/chapters/classes-and-objects/why-use-objects.rst

 If we bring together a collection of different objects, each with its own set of properties and methods, then we can build programs in a much more flexible way.
 Each object controls its own data and actions.
-This lets us break large programs into smaller and easier to control chunks.
+This lets us break large programs into smaller chunks of code that are easier to edit and debug.

 Imagine that we write a program over several weeks or months.
 As we build it and add new features, we code new functions and add them to the end of a